Native Video Ad

 Outstream ads are supported starting from NAMSDK version 6.2.0.

-From NAMSDK version 7.3.0, you can choose the UI of the Outstream ad.
+Starting from NAMSDK version 7.3.0, you can choose the UI for Outstream ads.

 Native Integration Guide

 Outstream is a Native Normal type ad.
-For details on Native Normal integration, refer to the guide here.
+For the Native Normal integration guide, please refer to the link.

 Outstream Player UI